ROSH567/Avalanche/README.md

 3rd: npx hardhat verify < address of deployed contract > --network fuji

-4th: npx hardhat run ./scripts/mint.js --network fuji now enter the amount you want to mint

-5th: In the same way you can use : transfers, Bal,Burn and redeem scripts to do all these names suggests
+4th: run : "remixd "
+connect remix ide to the localhost

+5th: now use the <address of the deployed contract> while using it on remix ide and now can use all of the functions

 6th: can track all of the transactions on https://testnet.snowtrace.io/ through your testnet address

+Note: Take care of the private_key and api in hardhat.config.js